-New year brings broad pot legalization to California
+Customers line up for broad legal pot sales in California

-LOS ANGELES – The arrival of the new year in California brought with it broad legalization of marijuana, a much-anticipated change that comes two decades after the state was the first to allow pot for medical use.
+LOS ANGELES – Customers hoping to be among the first in California to purchase marijuana legally lined up early Monday, as the arrival of the new year brought with it broad legalization of cannabis, two decades after the state was the first to allow pot for medical use.

 Continue Reading Below